l3iodeez/Pagevault/README.md

 ### Phase 4: Allow Complex Styling in Notes and Image uploading (2 days)

 Using quill.js, allow for complex styling of notes.
-Using paperclip, allow for image uploads.
+Using paperclip and S3, allow for image uploads, and embedding of images in note text.

 [Details][phase-four]